Skip to main content Skip to footer

 • Supporting the most vulnerable by connecting them to housing and social supports

-• Ensuring parks and open spaces are safe and enjoyable for everyone
+• Ensuring parks and public spaces are safe and enjoyable for everyone

 • Preventing entrenchment to minimize health and safety concerns